Xats89/rsschool-cv-old-/CV.md

 * __Phone__: +375 29 5676063
 * __E-mail__: xats89@gmail.com
 * __GitHub__: Xats89
+* __Discord__: Zheka (@Xats89)
 ___
 ## __About Me__
 I am a sociable, decent, responsible person.
 I take courses to gain new knowledge and skills.
-In the future, I want to apply my skills in interesting projects.
+I want to learn a new profession.
+In the future I want to apply my skills in interesting projects.
 ___
 ## __Skills__
 * HTML